-Rombo Headland is of one of the most significant geological sites in NSW while the rock type and its formation features have technical significance at a national level and ...
-Power Rangers children's television show was often filmed here.
+Bombo Headland is of one of the most significant geological sites in NSW while the rock type and its formation features have technical significance at a national level.
+It is also a popular spot for filming - episodes of the children's television show Power Rangers was staged here.